akhilharihar/vscode-instant-terminal/README.md

 # Instant Terminal

-VS Code Extension that provides adds a shortcut to status bar to open a Terminal in Editor Area.
+VS Code Extension that adds a shortcut to the status bar to open a Terminal in the Editor Area.